kirillg/Demo-EventBuddy/Demo.md

 <a name="Closing" />
 ### Closing ###

-In just a few minutes you've seen how a developer can quickly connect an offline application to the cloud to store data and adding support for authentication.
+In just a few minutes you've seen how a developer can quickly connect an offline application to the cloud to store data and add support for authentication.
 You've seen how easily you can connect different devices to the same services and interact with them using push notifications.